Keyendrah Simmonds

-He was at Manchester City from the age of eight until February 2021, when he signed for Birmingham.
-He spent the first half of the 2022–23 season on loan at League Two club Grimsby Town.
+Simmonds was at Manchester City from the age of eight until February 2021, when he signed for Birmingham City.
+He spent the first half of the 2022–23 season on loan at League Two club Grimsby Town, and was released by Birmingham at the end of that season.
+He joined Vukovar 1991 in June 2024.

 Club career

 Manchester City

 Simmonds was born in 2001 in Manchester, and joined Manchester City at the age of eight; his older brother, Okera, was a member of Liverpool's academy.
 He took up a scholarship with Manchester City in 2017, and in his second year, played and scored regularly for City's under-18 team in the U18 Premier League 2 and appeared twice in the UEFA Youth League.
 Interviewed in September 2019, he said that Ronaldinho was his childhood idol, that he looked up to and took advice from Raheem Sterling, that he had trained with City's first team, and that his progress had been interrupted by spells of injury.

 Simmonds made his debut in open-age football for Manchester City U21 in December 2019 in the 2019–20 EFL Trophy away to Shrewsbury Town.
 He came on as a 68th-minute substitute (association football), missed chances to score the winning goal, and converted his penalty as City won the shootout 6–5.
 With one year left on his City contract, there was interest from Premier League and Championship clubs in signing Simmonds, but no move took place.
 He scored a late goal against Lincoln City to confirm City as winners of their group in the 2020–21 EFL Trophy, but came no closer to first-team football.